Tracy Chapman

 Tracy Chapman (born March 30, 1964) is an American singer-songwriter.
-Chapman is best known for her hit singles "Fast Car" and "Give Me One Reason".
+She was signed to Elektra Records by Bob Krasnow in 1987.
+The following year she released her self-titled debut album, which became a commercial success, boosted by her appearance at the Nelson Mandela 70th Birthday Tribute concert, and was certified 6× platinum by the Recording Industry Association of America.
+The album received six Grammy Award nominations, including one for Album of the Year, three of which she won: Best New Artist, Best Female Pop Vocal Performance for her single "Fast Car", and Best Contemporary Folk Album.
+In 2025, the album was preserved in the National Recording Registry by the Library of Congress.

-Chapman was signed to Elektra Records by Bob Krasnow in 1987.
-The following year she released her debut album, Tracy Chapman, which became a commercial success, boosted by her appearance at the Nelson Mandela 70th Birthday Tribute concert, and was certified 6× Platinum by the Recording Industry Association of America.
-The album received six Grammy Award nominations, including one for Album of the Year, three of which she won; Best New Artist, Best Female Pop Vocal Performance for her single "Fast Car", and Best Contemporary Folk Album.
-In 1989, Chapman released her second album, Crossroads, which earned her an additional Grammy Award nomination for Best Contemporary Folk Album.
+In 1989, she released her second album, Crossroads, which earned her an additional Grammy Award nomination for Best Contemporary Folk Album.
 Her third album, Matters of the Heart, followed in 1992.
+Her fourth album, New Beginning, was released in 1995 and became another worldwide success.
+It was certified 5× platinum by the RIAA and yielded the hit single "Give Me One Reason", which earned her the Grammy Award for Best Rock Song.

-Chapman's fourth album, New Beginning, was released in 1995 and became another worldwide success.
-It was certified 5× platinum by the RIAA and yielded the hit single "Give Me One Reason", which earned Chapman the Grammy Award for Best Rock Song.
 Five years would pass before the release of her fifth album, Telling Stories (2000).
 Let It Rain and Where You Live followed in 2002 and 2005, respectively.
-Chapman's most recent studio album is Our Bright Future, released in 2008.
-The remastered compilation album Greatest Hits, which was curated by Chapman herself, was released in 2015.
+Her most recent studio album, Our Bright Future, was released in 2008.
+The remastered compilation album Greatest Hits, which she curated, was released in 2015.
+In 2023, Chapman became the first black person to score a country number one with a solo composition, and to win the Country Music Association Award for Song of the Year, when Luke Combs covered her song "Fast Car".

-Early life
+Early life and education

-Chapman was born in Cleveland, Ohio.
+Chapman was born in Cleveland and was raised by her mother, who bought her a ukulele at age three.
 Her parents divorced when she was four years old.
-Chapman was raised by her mother, who bought her a ukulele at age three.
-Chapman began playing guitar and writing songs at age eight.
+She began playing guitar and writing songs at age eight.
 She says that she may have been first inspired to play the guitar by the television show Hee Haw.
-In her native Cleveland, Chapman experienced frequent bullying and racially motivated assaults as a child.
+In her native Cleveland, she experienced frequent bullying and racially motivated assaults as a child.

-Raised a Baptist, Chapman attended an Episcopal high school and was accepted into the program A Better Chance, which sponsors students at college preparatory high schools away from their home communities.
-She graduated from Wooster School in Connecticut then attended Tufts University, graduating with a B.A. degree in Anthropology and African studies.
+Raised a Baptist, she attended an Episcopal high school and was accepted into the program A Better Chance, which sponsors students at college preparatory high schools away from their home communities.
+She graduated from Wooster School in Connecticut then attended Tufts University, majoring in anthropology.
 While a student at Tufts, she busked in nearby spots, including Harvard Square and on MBTA Red Line platforms.
+Chapman recorded demos of songs at the Tufts University radio station, WMFO, for copyright purposes while she was a student at Tufts, in exchange for the station's right to play her songs.